ideal-lab5/murmur/docs/murmur/docs/quick_start/local.md

 # Murmur CLI

-Create and execute a murmur wallet from a terminal.
+Create and execute a Murmur wallet from a terminal.

-The murmur-cli is a standalone client that creates and manages Merkle mountain range data for murmur wallets.
-It can be used to create new murmur wallets and to execute balance transfers from them against the Ideal Network's testnet.
+The murmur-cli is a standalone client that creates and manages Merkle mountain range data for Murmur wallets.
+It can be used to create new Murmur wallets and to execute balance transfers from them on the Ideal Network.

 ## Installation

-The easiest way to install the murmur client is with [cargo](https://doc.rust-lang.org/cargo/) install.
+The easiest way to install the Murmur client is with [cargo](https://doc.rust-lang.org/cargo/) install.
 By default it will try to connect to a Substrate node running on `localhost:9944`.
 This can be configured by specifying the environment variable `WS_URL` (e.g. `WS_URL=ws://localhost:9945`).

 ``` shell
 cargo install --git https://github.com/ideal-lab5/murmur